Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/children.rst

 .. figure:: /images/physics_particles_properties_children_kink.png

    Child particles with Kink.

-From left to right: Curl, Radial, Wave, Braid, Roll.
+   From left to right: Curl, Radial, Wave, Braid, Spiral.

 With *Kink* you can rotate the children around the parent.